LuisPeMoraRod/Datos2.Tarea4/README.md

 # Docker-Compose

-This is a multi-container application.
-To run all services you must first clone to your machine the following repo alongside this repo:
+This is part of a multi-container application.
+To run all services you must first clone to your machine this repo alonside the following repo:

 ### `https://github.com/LuisPeMoraRod/Datos2.Tarea4.Api.git`

 Then move the file named _docker-compose.yml_ o the outer directory that has both, the frontend and the api folders.\
-Finally execute the following command to pull all 3 images that make up this project: frontend, api, and database, and create web of containers.
+Finally execute the following command to pull all 3 images that make up this project: frontend, rest-api, and database, and create the web of containers.

 ### `docker-compose up`